XelerT/hashtable/README.md

            1.13374 +- 0.00337 seconds time elapsed  ( +-  0.30% )
 </pre>

 We don't have time performance boost and have worse results in cache-misses.
-Inlining function also don't have any countable effect.
+Inlining function also doesn't have any countable effect.
 Therefore we will optimise next function.

 Results after:
 <pre>